Health Care Connect

 • What is Health Care Connect?

-• HCC is a centralized provincial registry to help people find a family physician, nurse practitioner, or primary care team.
+• Health Care Connect is a centralized provincial registry that helps people find a family physician, nurse practitioner, or primary care team.

 • What information is captured in Health Care Connect?

-• Age and complex-vulnerable status, based on self-reported general health, chronic conditions, disabilities, mental health issues, and obesity.
+• Age and complex-vulnerable status, based on self-reported health, chronic conditions, disabilities, mental health concerns, and obesity.

 • How am I compensated for taking patients off the Health Care Connect list?